ubbdst/metalib2marc/README.md

 The required input for the project is a valid metalib dump xml file.

 ### 2. Downloading category html
 The project requires html files downloaded for each category and language.
+Due to restrictions in import, local fields can't have language tags, which means only one language should be selected.
 The html files are downloaded manually, once for each language and each main category.

 Go to the metalib admin page, and select `categories admin -> categories display`